 Whilst learning the violin and piano at St. Joseph’s Convent Grammar, she caught the ear of Pink Floyd’s David Gilmour who funded some demos, ultimately leading to a deal with EMI (Pink Floyd’s ultimate record company through the progressive Harvest imprint) when she was sixteen.
 Over the next two years EMI allowed her to hone her talents to and to finish school without releasing any material—while maintaining an exclusive contract.
-Bush’s first releases were in 1978 with the single Wuthering Heights (which went to number 1 in the UK, a first for a female singer) followed by the album The Kick Inside.
+Bush’s first releases were in 1978 with the single Wuthering Heights (which went to number 1 in the UK) followed by the album The Kick Inside.

 Even from her earliest works, featuring piano as a primary instrument, Bush wove together many diverse influences, melding classical music, rock, and a wide range of folk sources, producing a unique amalgam which has continued throughout her career.
 Later recordings have moved farther from a rock base, however, notably with the release of The Dreaming in 1982, where she experimented heavily with the then-new technology of sampling.

-Recorded in the same sessions as Bush’s reworking of old material, Director’s Cut, Songfacts reports that 50 Words for Snow comprises seven songs “set against a background of falling snow.”
+Recorded in the same sessions as Bush’s reworking of old material, Director’s Cut, 50 Words for Snow comprises seven songs “set against a background of falling snow.”
 The album was released through the singer’s personal imprint, Fish People, on November 21, 2011.
 It was Kate Bush’s 10th studio album.

 Kate Bush has tackled sensitive and taboo subjects long before it had become fashionable to do so; ”Kashka From Baghdad” is a song about a gay male couple; ”Breathing” explores the results of nuclear fallout.
 Her lyrics are often literate and reference a wide array of subject matter, some of which is relatively obscure, such as Wilhelm Reich in ”Cloudbusting”, or G.I.
 Gurdjieff in ”Them Heavy People”.